seichewarning/fc2/README.md

 ---------------------------------------------------------------

-**This script is mean to be run on a regular basis via a cron job and copy over the output files from the WRF model to an AWS S3 bucket.
+**This script is meant to be run on a regular basis via a cron job and copy over the output files from the WRF model to an AWS S3 bucket.
 It should be run on a separate instance than the model machine.